crazyscoop/Dot-DeCode/README.md

 - NOTE: Be sure to fill in correct values of the encrypted image.

 ## How To Install
-- Installer is available in Dot-DeCode/IDXForm/Setup/Release/.
+- Installer is available in Dot-DeCode/IDXForm/Setup/Release/setup.exe.

 ## For Source Code
 - Form1 is the Main Interface.
 - Form1.cs is available in Dot-DeCode/IDXForm/IDXForm/Form1.cs.
+- For Encryption